-- NOTE The default initialization that happens when the Sequencer object is created, initializes all the HVI Engines included in the SystemDefinition object.
-If you initialize the system using the initialize() method in the SystemDefinition instance, ensure that all the HVI Engines are added to the SystemDefinition instance before you call initialize(). - NOTE PathWave Test Sync Executive 2023B release includes TSE Service.
+The default initialization that happens when the Sequencer object is created, initializes all the HVI Engines included in the SystemDefinition object.
+If you initialize the system using the initialize() method in the SystemDefinition instance, ensure that all the HVI Engines are added to the SystemDefinition instance before you call initialize().

+PathWave Test Sync Executive 2023 release onwards includes TSE Service.
 If your system uses TSE Service the set-up of a system is different.